henze-research-group/MODRLC/README.md

 The ACTB is based on the BOPTEST framework available [here](https://github.com/ibpsa/project1-boptest) and the [BOPTEST OpenAI Gym interface](https://github.com/ibpsa/project1-boptest-gym).

-The ACTB is currently in its first release version and might undergo changes, contain broken modules, or function unexpectedly.
+The ACTB is currently in its prototype stage and might undergo changes, contain broken modules, or function unexpectedly.
 Please report all issues in the Issues tab at the top of the page.
+The project is actively maintained and we will address all problems.

 ## Install

 ### Operating systems

 The ACTB works with Linux and macOS out of the box, but requires an additional software layer for working on Windows.
 If you are a Windows user, please install the **Windows Subsystem for Linux (WSL)** by following the instructions [here](https://docs.microsoft.com/en-us/windows/wsl/install).
+It is easy and convenient, and if you are a Windows 11 user, it should come pre-installed.
 You will simply need to start an instance of the WSL first, then run the commands found in the various instructions of this repository in the Linux terminal that will be launched.

 ### Docker

 The ACTB is packaged as a Docker container, please install Docker by following the instructions [here](https://docs.docker.com/get-docker/).
+On most systems, the Docker service will start automatically.
+If you see errors such as "the Docker daemon is not running", just start Docker manually and try again.

 ### Python